Sweeney Among The Nightingales

 Declines the gambit, shows fatigue,

-The stanza reveals a growing sense of suspicion and disillusionment.
-The two women are “suspect,” suggesting that their motives are not genuine.
-The “man with heavy eyes” – likely Sweeney himself – recognises their game and “declines the gambit,” signalling his rejection of their advances.
-His “fatigue” suggests a weariness with the superficiality and deceit surrounding him.
+A growing sense of suspicion and disillusionment emerges in this stanza.
+The two women are explicitly described as “suspect,” implying that their motives are not genuine, perhaps even conspiratorial.
+The “man with heavy eyes,” understood to be Sweeney himself, recognizes their manipulative game.
+He “declines the gambit,” signaling his rejection of their advances, perhaps seeing through their superficiality.
+His “fatigue” suggests a weariness with the deceit and moral squalor surrounding him, a profound exhaustion with the emptiness of these interactions.

 Leaves the room and reappears